stuartpb/jnrbsn.com/_posts/2010-11-07-how-to-mirror-a-subversion-repository-on-github.markdown

 as remote references (ie. prefixing them with "origin/"), and configures the repository to map all refs locally in the future.

-However, to clone SVN repositories, you need to use `git svn clone`, which (as of git-svn version 1.7.12.2) doesn't support the `--mirror` option.
-You can work around this by converting the repository to be like a repository created with `git clone --mirror` after the fact.
-First, run the command below to create a normal Git clone of the SVN repository.
+However, to clone SVN repositories, you need to use `git-svn`, which (as of git-svn version 1.7.12.2) doesn't support the `--mirror` option.
+However, you can get the same result by breaking the action down to a few more component steps.

+To start wih, initialize and enter a bare repository for your mirror:

+    git init --bare sequel-pro.git
+    cd sequel-pro.git

+Once you've initialized the bare repository, run this command to prepare the repository for working with the SVN repository.

-    git svn clone --stdlayout http://sequel-pro.googlecode.com/svn sequel-pro
+    git --git-dir=. svn init http://sequel-pro.googlecode.com/svn

-The `--stdlayout` command tells `git svn clone` to fetch the master branch from `trunk`, the other branches from `branches`, and the tags from `tags`.
-If the SVN repository is using another, non-standard layout, you can specify the paths with `-T`, `-t`, and `-b` arguments, respectively (see the [git-svn man page][]).
+By default, `git svn init` is set up to keep all refs (branches and tags) from the SVN repository separate from those that are local.
+This is not what you want for a mirror, so use these commands to change the refspecs (paths to pull refs from and to) to something appropriate for a mirror:

+    git config svn-remote.svn.fetch trunk:refs/heads/master
+    git config svn-remote.svn.branches branches/*:refs/heads/*
+    git config svn-remote.svn.tags tags/*:refs/tags/*

+Once your Git repo is ready, you can fetch everything from the SVN repo with this command:

+    git svn fetch

 For most repositories, the above command will take a long time.
-It's basically iterating over every single revision in the subversion repository and committing them to the git repository.
+It's basically iterating over every single revision in every single branch of the subversion repository and committing them to the git repository.
 The good news is that, once it's setup, subsequent syncs will _not_ take long at all since it will only have to process the new revisions since last time.
 In the meantime, if you haven't already done it, this would be a perfect time to login to your GitHub account and create a new repository into which we can push all of this.
 Otherwise, go get a snack or something.

-Once it's done setting up the repository locally, the first step to make the repository into a mirror is to make it bare.
-A bare repository is just the `.git` directory from a regular Git repository, with an additional config option to stop Git from trying to find and use a working copy for development.
-To start, move the .git directory out of the working directory to stand on its
-own: conventionally, the bare equivalent of a non-bare Git repository is the name of the repository followed by `.git` (you can see this at the end of GitHub URLs, for instance).

-    mv sequel-pro/.git sequel-pro.git

-At this point you may remove the working copy of the files made during `git svn clone`:

-    rm -rf sequel-pro # NOT sequel-pro.git!
-That would delete the repository!

-After you've moved the Git repository, you need to change to the repository directory and tell Git that it's a bare repo now:

-    cd sequel-pro.git
-    git config core.bare true

-Now you need to change the refs made by `git svn clone` to map to the local repository.
-There are two parts to this: first, you must move the existing refs, then you modify the refspecs in the config section for the SVN remote.

-    mv refs/remotes/tags/* refs/tags
-    rm -r refs/remotes/tags/ # You don't want to accidentally move your tags into branches rm refs/remotes/trunk # remotes/trunk will be obsolete to master after making these changes mv refs/remotes/* refs/heads/
-    git config svn-remote.svn.fetch trunk:refs/heads/master
-    git config svn-remote.svn.branches branches/*:refs/heads/*
-    git config svn-remote.svn.tags tags/*:refs/tags/*

-Once you've finished converting the repo to a mirror, you can push it to GitHub by changing to the directory to which you cloned the repository, adding a reference to the GitHub repository (a remote), and then pushing your main branch to the remote repository on GitHub using the three commands below.
+Once the repository has finished fetching everything, you can push it to GitHub by adding a reference to the GitHub repository (a remote), and then pushing your main branch to the remote repository on GitHub using the two commands below.

     git remote add --mirror=push origin git@github.com:jnrbsn/sequel-pro.git
     git push origin